sergiocorreia/panflute/docs/source/index.rst

   filters.
 - Panflute can be run as a filter itself, in which case it will run all filters listed in the metadata field `pandoc-filters`.
+- Can use metadata as a dict of builtin-values instead of Panflute objects, with `doc.get_metadata()`.

 Examples of panflute filters
 ====================================